aigisuk/terraform-digitalocean-ha-k3s/README.md

 eyJhbGciOiJSUzI1NiI....JmL-nP-x1SPjOCNfZkg
 ```

-You can use `kubectl port-forward` to access the dashboard:
+Use `kubectl port-forward` to access the dashboard:

 ```
 kubectl port-forward -n kubernetes-dashboard service/kubernetes-dashboard 8080:443
 ```

 To access the Kubernetes Dashboard go to:
 ```
 https://localhost:8080
 ```
-Select the `Token` option and enter the `admin-user` Bearer Token you obtained earlier and click `Sign in`:
+Select the `Token` option, enter the `admin-user` Bearer Token obtained earlier and click `Sign in`:

 ![Kubernetes-Dashboard-Login](https://user-images.githubusercontent.com/12916656/117087905-c3d99800-ad48-11eb-9245-6a73578c5e3a.png)